-If you are found to be intentionally homeless we will not have a duty to provide you with permanent accommodation.
+If you are found to be intentionally homeless we will not have a duty to provide you with accommodation.
 You will be given limited time in temporary accommodation to give you the chance to find somewhere else to live.

 What do you mean by a homeless local connection and have I got one with Hertsmere?

 You are likely to have a local connection with Hertsmere if: